puppetlabs/puppet-docs/source/pe/2.8/trouble_regenerate_certs_monolithic.markdown

 ---

+> **Important**: The procedures in this document apply to 2.8.x versions of Puppet Enterprise.
+Any issues in PE due to [CVE-2014-0160][cve], a.k.a.
+"Heartbleed," have been fixed in PE 3.7.0.
+PE 3.7.0 users should not perform these steps as certificate functionality has changed between versions.

 > **Note:** If you're visiting this page to remediate your Puppet Enterprise deployment due to [CVE-2014-0160][cve], a.k.a.
 "Heartbleed," [please see this announcement][blog] for additional information and links to more resources before using this guide.
 Before applying these instructions, please bear in mind that this is a non-trivial operation that contains some manual steps and will require you to replace certificates on  every agent node managed by your puppet master.